 What is Gross Income?

 Gross income refers to the total revenue or sales generated by your business before deducting any expenses.
 It includes all the money your business receives from selling products or services, as well as any other income sources such as interest or rental income.
-Gross income provides a snapshot of your business’s overall earning power and the total value of goods or services you deliver to customers.
+This provides a snapshot of your business’s overall earning power and the total value of goods or services you deliver to customers.

 Calculating Gross Income

 To calculate gross income, add up all the revenue streams your business generates in a given period.
-For example, if you own a clothing store and your sales revenue for a month is $10,000, your gross income for that period is $10,000.
+For example, if you own a clothing store and your sales revenue for a month is $10,000, your gross for that period is $10,000.

 Gross Income = Total Revenue